VincentUhlmann/Plugin.DynamicAlert/README.md

 # Plugin.DynamicAlert
-DynamicAlert Plugin for Xamarin Forms
+DynamicAlert Plugin for Xamarin Forms and .NET MAUI